 4. Use the Design tab to customize your typeform’s appearance according to your brand’s needs.
 You can use the Typeform Gallery to pick out a pre-designed theme, as shown below, or create your own using a custom color palette and an Unsplash background.
 How about an invigorating green?

-5. Now, return to your Editor tab and add a Short Text question to get your visitor’s full name:
+5. Now, add a Short Text question to get your visitor’s full name:

 Tip: Skipping questions isn’t possible in Chat, so you don’t need to mark typeform questions as required unless you’re planning on using the same typeform elsewhere.